briansunter/graph/site/content/pages/newsletter/issue-10.md

 ![dialog.png](/assets/dialog_1675384470274_0.png)

 I've also been using YouTube for language learning and studying Chinese.
-Still, understanding native content is extremely challenging, so before I watch the video, I sometimes download the transcripts and run some GPT-3 commands on it.
+Understanding native content in a foreign language is extremely challenging, so before I watch the video, I often download the video captions and run some GPT-3 commands.
 I can get a summary of the video in English, identify important phrases, extract uncommon words, and create flashcards based on the video.
 Then, when I watch the video, I understand much more.

 There is so much good educational content on YouTube, and taking notes on videos is one of my favorite use cases for Logseq.